Avogadro/two.avogadro.cc/source/docs/tools/selection-tool.md

 ![A selection box as visible while dragging.](../../_static/tutorial-select-drag.png){height=300px align=center}

-Hold <kbd>Shift</kbd> or <kbd>Ctrl</kbd> while selecting atoms to **add them** to the current selection.
-This works for both the above selection methods.

 **Double-left-click** on an atom to instantly **select all connected atoms**.
-"Connected" atoms are any that can be traced to the clicked atom through bonds, including over multiple bonds i.e. the whole molecule or fragment.
+"Connected" atoms are any that can be traced to the clicked atom through bonds, including over multiple bonds i.e. the whole molecule.

 ![An entire molecule selected after clicking on one of its constituent atoms.](../../_static/tutorial-select-all.png){height=300px align=center}